“Public performance is a potent truth serum.”

 To perform confidently, we require much more than musical and technical preparation.

 We also need, among other things, the know-how to ready ourselves backstage and then handle performing under bright lights and intense stares.

 By doing practice performances in diverse surroundings, especially ones that simulate real-world conditions, we accustom ourselves to performance environments and learn to feel at home under the lights.
 Then, the zing of being on stage can actually inspire our creativity.

-In contrast, music students who don’t practice performing can become unhinged by the variability of performance situations.
+In contrast, music students who don’t deliberately practice performing can become unhinged by the variability of performance situations.

 2. Build up Presentation Skills

 When we project a robust presence from the stage, both we and our listeners reap greater satisfaction from our performances.

 So it’s crucial that we refine these abilities in practice performances, using video-recorders to help us evaluate and improve on our work.